juanstm200/holbertonschool-zero_day/0x03-git/README.md

-A brief introduction to the git commands for console management
+A brief introduction to the git commands for console managements